Relying on pain medications to treat your chronic back or neck pain can be a slippery slope.

 Keep An Eye On How Much You’re Taking

-If you find yourself needing more medicine than what you’ve been prescribed, that’s a red flag you’re either becoming addicted or you’re not on the right medicine to treat your type of pain.
+If you find yourself needing more medicine than you’ve been prescribed, that’s a red flag you’re either becoming addicted or you’re not on the right medicine to treat your type of pain.

 Be Careful With Certain Medications